Anales de Tlatelolco

+Description

+The Annales De Tlatelolco are made up of two different manuscripts that are currently being kept at the Bibliothèque Nationale de France in Paris.
+The manuscript, formally titled manuscript 22, is written on a traditional bark paper called “amate”.
+The other one, Manuscript 22bis, however, is written on traditional European paper.
+Manuscript 22 is divided into six separate notebooks; each of them originally contained two papers front to back with information, meaning each separate notebook has up to four pages of writing.

 The document is the only one that contains the day the Aztecs exited Aztlan-Colhuacan, as well as the day of the founding of Mexico-Tenochtitlan.

 Its authors preferred to remain anonymous, probably to protect them from the Spanish authorities.
 It is suspected these authors later became the sources for Bernardino de Sahagún's works.
 The priest Ángel María Garibay K. provided one translation of the manuscript into Spanish in 1956, while James Lockhart published the Nahuatl text and a scholarly translation to English in 1991 in We People Here: Nahuatl Accounts of the Conquest of Mexico.

 It is also variously known as Unos Annales Históricos de la Nación Mexicana ("Some Historical Annals of the Mexican Nation"), La relación anónima de Tlatelolco, “Manuscript 22”, and the "Tlatelolco Codex" (also a true codex called thus exists).

 The manuscript is held at the Bibliothèque Nationale de France in Paris.
 The most important publications in Spanish are: the published one by Antigua Libreria de Robredo, Mexico 1948, introduction of Robert Barlow, translation and notes of Henrich Berlin; the most recent by Conaculta, Mexico 2002, translation of Rafael Tena, Col. Cien de México, 207pp.
 (ISBN 9703505074).
 Background on the text and a popular translation to English for classroom use can be found in The Broken Spears: The Aztec Account of the Conquest of Mexico by Miguel León-Portilla and Lysander Kemp.

+The Manuscript is not fully preserved.
+Parts of the notebook and pages are damaged, and in the first notebook, pages one and four are missing.
+There happens to be missing pages in the second notebook as well, as the last two pages of it are completely blank, and the first page of the first notebook is missing.
+Also, Manuscript 22bis does not have a fifth chapter.